ottypes/docs/README.md

 ### Standard properties

 - **name**: A user-readable name for the type.
 This is not guaranteed to be unique.
-- **url**: *(Optional, will be required soon)* A canonical location for this type.
+- **uri**: *(Optional, will be required soon)* A canonical location for this type.
 The spec for the OT type should be at this address.
 Remember kids, Tim Berners-Lee says [cool URLs don't change](http://www.w3.org/Provider/Style/URI.html).
 - **create([initialData]) -> snapshot**: A function to create the initial document snapshot.
 Create may accept initial snapshot data as its only argument.
 Either the return value must be a valid target for `JSON.stringify` or you must specify *serialize* and *deserialize* functions (described below).
 - **apply(snapshot, op) -> snapshot'**: Apply an operation to a document snapshot.
 Returns the changed snapshot.
 For performance, old document must not be used after this function call, so apply may reuse and return the current snapshot object.
 - **transform(op1, op2, side) -> op1'**: Transform op1 by op2.
 Return the new op1.
 Side is either `'left'` or `'right'`.
 It exists to break ties, for example if two operations insert at the same position in a string.
 Both op1 and op2 must not be modified by transform.